 Exploring equality and diversity

-Develops understanding of equality and diversity and how this looks in practice.
+Develops an understanding of equality and diversity in practice.

 EAL - English as an Additional Language